MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 GPIO26    INT
 5V        VCC
 GND       GND
-and the MCP2515's two CAN bus pins connected the CAN pins on an OBD2 HUD display
+and the MCP2515's two CAN bus pins connected the OBD2 HUD display's CAN pins
 ```

 ```